grow/airkit/dynamicdata/README.md

 If a `staging` key is not provided for a file, it will not be available.
 `staging` keys are intended to be omitted from production HTML/JS and should only be included for staging environments.

+#### Example scenarios

+For example, let's say you wanted to manage a promo schedule in a Google Sheet.
+This utility could be used to schedule promos (with one promo per row in the sheet).
+In `prod`, only the currently active promo would be rendered.
+In `staging`, the user could use a query parameter (`?ak-now=2019/04/16` for example) to render the content and preview it at different stages.

 #### Sample usage